On this page

 - their scheme name and contact details

 - details about the relevant employer(s), trustees and service providers

 In addition to registration, we also operate a scheme return process.
-This is a statutory requirement, under section 59 of the Pensions Act 2004.

 We ask for more information for occupational DC trust-based schemes with 12 or more memberships in the scheme return than for smaller schemes, such as scheme leavers amounts, default strategy and decumulation options.

-For more information go to scheme return.
+For more information about the scheme return see below:

 Footnotes for this section

 - Our remit extends to all private sector pensions where an employer facilitates contribution payments, and therefore our figures exclude personal pensions where an individual has purchased a product directly from a provider and there is no direct payment arrangement.